JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 - Application permissions are exercised by the application identity, so they survive containment aimed at the user and are not subject to Conditional Access.
 - Exposed API scopes and redirect URIs are security configuration, not developer settings.
 The redirect URI determines where authorization codes are delivered.
 - Consent grants persist as directory objects and require explicit revocation.
 Password resets, session revocation, and MFA enforcement do not remove them.
-- Any standard user can register an application by default and becomes its owner.
-Application creation is not a privileged action, but application ownership is a privileged position.
+- A configuration chain can be reconstructed in full from object state while remaining unattributable.
+Proving how access was structured and proving who structured it require different evidence and different access.

 ---

 # Technical Drill-Down

-- [Technical Analysis](docs/technical-analysis.md) - Entra and OAuth mechanics, permission resolution, attack chain, detection opportunities
+- [Technical Analysis](docs/technical-analysis.md) - Entra and OAuth mechanics, permission resolution, evidence classes, access dependencies, attack chain, detection opportunities
-- [Azure CLI Commands](queries/azure-cli.md) - every command used, with purpose
+- [Azure CLI Commands](queries/azure-cli.md) - every command used, with the question each one answered